ECH has embarked on a number of highly successful partnerships with a range of local organisations, festivals and events.

 The not-for-profit South Australian organisation’s investment in the arts supports part of its commitment to fostering social connections and embracing diversity and inclusivity.

-ECH is proud to sponsor the Adelaide Festival, Feast Festival, South Australia’s History Festival, ZestFest, SANFL Walking Footy and the Metropolitan Bowls Association.
+ECH is proud to sponsor the Adelaide Festival, Feast Festival, State Theatre Company of South Australia, Botanic Gardens, South Australia’s History Festival, SANFL Walking Footy and the Metropolitan Bowls Association.

-Brought to you by SANFL and ECH, Walking Footy is a modified Australian Rules Football program created specifically for people aged 50 or over.
+Co-founded by SANFL and ECH, Walking Footy is a fun modified Australian Rules Football program created specifically for people aged 50 or over.

 Played in teams of six people on a field the size of a basketball court, SANFL and ECH Walking Footy is designed to be a fun, inclusive and safe game with no running, tackling, or bumping involved.

 SANFL and ECH Walking Footy is a great way to meet new people and incorporate exercise into your life in a social and fun way.

 For more information, please visit: SANFL and ECH Walking Footy

 ECH is a major sponsor of the internationally acclaimed arts festival, Adelaide Festival.